ana-correia-isel/dam-sv-2324/docs/Tutorial3/Tutorial3.md

 # Tutorial 3 - PART 1

+?> Review 1.1 - Add Pokemon List

 > Goals
+>  Build a full aplication using Clean Architecture with MVVM
+>
 # APP - POKEDEX

 The application we will implement is the Pokedex, which will have the following functionalities: